 Before I continue with my story, let me provide a few of the technical details about disputing a debt.

 Just because you’re disputing a debt, doesn’t mean that you’re saying the account was never yours.

-Professional credit repair and debt validation companies can dispute a debt and get it removed from a person’s credit report 9 out of 10 times.
-They do this by making the debt collection company prove that they have the legal authority to collect on a debt.
-Debt collection companies will either ignore a complex dispute or quickly respond with a letter agreeing to stop collection on the debt and remove it from your credit report.
+Professional credit repair and debt validation companies can dispute a debt and get it removed from a person’s credit report in many cases.
+Debt relief companies use debt validation laws to force debt collection companies to prove that they have the legal authority to collect on a debt.
+And suprisingly, debt collection companies will either ignore a complex dispute or quickly respond with a letter agreeing to stop collection on the debt, and in some cases even remove it from a person’s credit report.